Having morning sickness at night is not unusual among women who suffer from nausea and vomiting during the first trimester of pregnancy.

 8. Practice relaxation techniques.

 Sometimes the best way to decrease your nausea and vomiting is simply to relax.
-Stress may make you feel more nauseous.
+Stress may make you feel more nauseous and make your morning sickness at night worse.

 There are lots of options for activities that might help you relax.
 You will want to find what works best for you.